 HVAC system components

-The HVAC system components that condition the air to maintain thermal comfort of space and occupants and achieve the required indoor air quality are:
+The HVAC system components that condition the air to maintain the thermal comfort of space and occupants and achieve the required indoor air quality are:

 - Air filter